DJDanl/cpp-docs.pt-br/docs/atl/reference/caxdialogimpl-class.md

 #### <a name="parameters"></a>Parâmetros
  `T`
- Sua classe derivada de `CAxDialogImpl`.
+ A classe derivada de `CAxDialogImpl`.

  *TBase*
  A classe de janela base para **CDialogImplBaseT**.